 Let’s Face It provides support and information to people who have facial disfigurements, including advice on camouflage make-up.

-Look Good Feel Better supports women of all ages to manage the visible side effects of cancer treatment with free group and self-help skincare and make-up workshops.
+Look Good Feel Better supports people to manage the visible side effects of cancer treatment with free group and self-help skincare and make-up workshops.

 Pain Concern provides information and support to people living with pain (including neuropathic pain).

-Self management UK is an organisation that offers self-management courses for people living with long-term health conditions.
+Self management UK is an organisation that offers self-management courses for people living with long-term health conditions, and their carers.

-Age UK provides information and advice for older people about benefits, housing, care as well as health and wellbeing.
+Age UK provides information and advice for older people about benefits, housing and care, as well as health and wellbeing.

 Independent Age provides free information and advice for older people and their families on care and support, money and benefits and health and mobility.

-Silver Line is a confidential, free helpline for older people offering information, friendship and advice; link callers to local groups and services; offer regular befriending calls; protect and support those who are suffering abuse and neglect.
+Silver Line is a confidential, free 24-hour helpline for older people offering information, friendship and advice.
+They link callers to local groups and services, offer regular friendship calls, and protect and support those who are suffering abuse and neglect.

 AVERT provides online information about HIV and AIDS to help people make informed choices and live healthily.